Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 }
 ```
 >>>>>>>>>![alt text](image-4.png)
-* For every array type, corresponding classes are available and these classes are part of java language and not available to the programmer level.
+* For *every array type*, *corresponding classes are available* and these classes *are part of java language* and *not available to the programmer level*.
 ```java
 public class Temp {
     public static void main(String[] args) {